ecquack/BoulterWhip/README.md

-# Boulter Harness
+# Boulter Backplane

-This is the egg packer wiring harness tester controller software for Boulter Machine Works.
+This is the egg packer backplane wiring harness tester controller software for Boulter Machine Works.

 It is of no use to you unless you are Colby, but there's nothing particularly proprietary in here so feel free to have a look.

-It can be built in two versions.
-The harness tester version is for the external wiring harness.
-The whip tester version is for the internal harness within the PLC/VFD box.
+This whip tester version is for the internal harness within the PLC/VFD box.
 The whip tester version is not as comprehensive, as it cannot be completely quick disconnected from a box for testing.
-The Whip tester connects to the circular 35 pin connector and to the connector that goes to the PLC I/O expansion module.
-It also has lines to clip into the positive and negative 24 volt rails.
+The Whip tester connects to the circular 35 pin connector and to the 20 pin terminal strip that goes to the PLC I/O expansion module.

-There is a second whip between the HMI board and the PLC's internal I/O. Testing this will require a third testing rig and compilation mode.

 It runs on an Adafruit Huzzah32 EPS32 Feather, your basic original ESP32 board with a USB to serial converter on the board.
 4MB flash, no PSRAM, dual core CPU.
 Massive overkill for this job, but we wanted the WiFi interface for the web server.